Alfred Saunders: Political career

 From 1889 to 1890 he represented the Lincoln electorate and from 1890 to 1896 he represented Selwyn, being defeated at the general election of 1896 for the latter constituency.

 He supported the Temperance Union petition in favour of woman's suffrage to Parliament in 1891.
+He was involved, as an MP, in the political machinations to get legislation passed to give voting rights to New Zealand women, including during the final stages of the legislation in 1893.
+He also corresponded with the leader of the suffrage movement, Kate Sheppard, to keep her up-to-date with the fast-changing political situation in parliament as the legislation was being debated.

 Authorship

 Alfred Saunders was an author and his published titles include;